 Narendra Murty is the author of two books Eating His Money: The Antics of a Metaphysical Clown and An Odyssey of the

 Mind: Journeys: in the Modern Mindscape.
 Both the books are available on Amazon.
 His third book, The Religion of Wonder, will soon be published by AuroPublications, Pondicherry.
-He is presently working as a full-time volunteer for the AuroLeadership project of Sri Aurobindo Society, Pondicherry.
+He is presently working as a full-time volunteer for the Renaissance journal as well as AuroLeadership project at Sri Aurobindo Society, Pondicherry.

 ~ Design: Beloo Mehra